jshin313/site/content/posts/college/calc2.md

 The converse is not true.

 ## 11.3: The Integral Test
+Assuming $a_n$ can be a continuous function, is positive, and decreasing:
 $\sum_{n=1}^{\infty} a_n$ converges iff $\int_{1}^{\infty} f(x)dx$ also converges.

 ## The P-Test